nyxtechnology/automessage-docker/README.md

 - In root directory and docker/php-apache rename the `.env.example` file to `.env`.
 - Change the variables in `.env` file according your system.
-- In terminal use the command `docker build -f docker/Dockerfile -t <your image name> .` to build the automessage in your system from dockerfile
+- In terminal use the command `docker build -f Dockerfile -t nyxtechnology/automessage .` to build the automessage in your system from dockerfile
 - In docker/php-apache use the command `docker-compose up` to initialize docker containers